akkadotnet/akka.net/docs/articles/streams/basics.md

 > Also it allows for greater flexibility on *how exactly* to handle the multicast scenarios, by providing named fan-out elements such as broadcast (signals all down-stream elements) or balance (signals one of available down-stream elements).

-In the above example we used the ``runWith`` method, which both materializes the stream and returns the materialized value of the given sink or source.
+In the above example we used the ``RunWith`` method, which both materializes the stream and returns the materialized value of the given sink or source.

 Since a stream can be materialized multiple times, the materialized value will also be calculated new for each such